College of Engineering

-- Cumulative grade point average of all college/university work,
+- Overall grade point average of all college/university work,

 - Engineering major grade point average.

-An attempted course indicates that the student has enrolled officially in the course and that the student may have completed the course or been granted an incomplete.
+An attempted course means that the student has officially enrolled in the course and either completed the course or was granted an incomplete.
 Attempts include courses receiving the grades (to include plus/minus grades) A, B, C, D, F, Cr, NCr, Bg, NBg, S, U and I but exclude Au, CrE and W. Academic probation is not removed until all grade point averages are at least 2.000.
 Transfer students admitted on probation must complete at least 12 hours of credit work at Wichita State before probation may be removed.

 Students on academic probation may not enroll for more than 14 credit hours in a 16-week term, 6 credit hours in an eight-week term, or 3 credit hours in a four-week term.
-Exceptions to these limitations may be made on the recommendation of the student’s department advisor with the approval of the student’s department chairperson.
+Exceptions may be made on the recommendation of the student’s department advisor and the approval of the student’s department chairperson.

 Dismissal from the college because of poor academic performance constitutes dismissal from the university.
-Dismissed students should immediately consult with their advisor to explore options and conditions for future readmission.
+Dismissed students should immediately consult with their departmental academic or faculty advisor to explore options and conditions for future readmission.

 Academic Advising and Enrollment

-Students in the College of Engineering are required to receive academic advising from their advisor or department chair before enrolling.
+Students in the College of Engineering are required to receive academic advising from their academic or faculty advisor before enrolling each semester.
 Engineering students are strongly urged to register early for courses during published registration dates to avoid closed classes.
 Late registration or adding engineering courses will be allowed only during the first week of a regular semester or the first three days of a summer session.

 Students who are employed full or part time should, in consultation with their academic advisor, reduce their enrollment to a level appropriate to their work load.

 Only students admitted to the College of Engineering or the Graduate School will be allowed to enroll in engineering courses.
-The academic dean will consider petitions for exceptions to the preceding statement because of legitimate reasons for qualified nonengineering students enrolling in engineering courses.
+The dean's office will consider petitions for exceptions to the preceding statement for qualified nonengineering students with legitimate reasons for enrolling in engineering courses.

-Students wishing to receive transfer credits for engineering courses taken at other institutions prior to admission to WSU must submit transcripts, course descriptions and syllabi to the College of Engineering for evaluation.
+Students transferring credits for engineering courses taken at other institutions must submit official transcripts to The Office of Undergraduate Admissions prior to being admitted to WSU.
+Transfer course evaluations may require the student to provide course descriptions and syllabi to the College of Engineering for evaluation.

-Degree-bound WSU students should speak with an advisor before enrolling in courses at another institution.
+Degree-bound WSU students should speak with a departmental academic or faculty advisor before enrolling in courses at another institution.